AI Agents for B2B Lead Generation: The Complete Guide

 Traditional automation tools (Mailchimp, HubSpot sequences, Outreach.io) follow rigid if/then rules.
 They can't generate original copy, research prospects, or adapt in real time.
 They're useful for nurturing known leads but limited for prospecting new ones.

 AI agents bridge the gap between automation (fast, cheap, dumb) and human SDRs (slow, expensive, smart).
 They bring intelligence to scale.
+For a deeper look at how multiple AI agents work together as a unified system, read what an Agent OS is and how it works.

 What You Need to Get Started